Free & Open Source · License

 export ELEVENLABS_API_KEY=sk-... # TTS, STT, Agent

-export VAPI_API_KEY=... # VAPI Agent provider
+export VAPI_API_KEY=... # Vapi Agent provider

 export S3_BUCKET=my-recordings # Optional S3 upload